Heat Exchangers

 This type of discovery scope leads to challenging repair requirements, a negative impact on shutdown schedules, the heat exchanger unit and hence the process availability.
 Turnaround time restrictions limit the feasibility and attractiveness of mechanical repairs or section/vessel replacement.

-HEX Protection with IGS High Velocity Thermal Spray (HVTS)
+Heat Exchanger Coating with IGS High Velocity Thermal Spray (HVTS®)

 Ongoing Inspection and Asset Integrity Assessment